 The Schools & Youth committee of the Network for Social Justice is launching an inaugural Pride Art Contest!
 Students of all ages are invited to create a pride flag in any medium they choose.
-Go ahead and: -Paint it -Draw it -Sculpt it -Collage it -Carve it Or anything else you can think of!
-Submit … Read more Pride Art Contest
+Go ahead and: -Paint it -Draw it -Sculpt it -Collage it -Carve it -Chalk it Or anything else you can think … Read more Pride Art Contest

 On Tuesday, January 28th, the Network and Town of Winchester welcomed racial justice educator Francie Latour, co-director of Wee the People, to present a workshop for parents and educators entitled, “The ABCs of Racism: Starting the Conversation about Race and Racism with Children.”
 Latour began the evening by encouraging attendees to introduce themselves by stating … Read more Wee the People holds Racism Workshop in Winchester